Home FAQ Links About Me Message Board Contact Me Home Image Map

 First of all, I love that album cover!
 I don't know who that girl is (and Wikipedia apparently doesn't know either), but I've had a massive crush on her for the last eight years and counting.
 She might have been born roughly 35 years before me, but as long as she didn't die of some sort of overdose in the early '80s, she's still gotta be somewhere.
 Hey there, girl on the cover: If you're reading this,when can we meet?
 I know you think you can't meet me, because you're old and wrinkly now, but please don't let that be a hindrance.
 For I am not nearly as smooth and sexy as I come off in my music reviews.
 (You guys picture me looking exactly like Joseph Gordon-Levitt, right? ...If not, could you please do me a favor and start picturing me looking exactly like Joseph Gordon-Levitt?
 Thank you.)

 Believe me when I say, this is one of those great rock 'n' roll records that everybody should own in their collection.
 Some might have been forgoing buying albums from these guys, because they're an instrumental group.
 But once you take a listen to this album, you'd have to be some kind of zombie not to think that the instrumental quality of it was nothing less than an asset.
-As I've been saying in my previous reviews of theirs, Booker T. and the M.G.s were the best instrumentalists of the business, and a lousy singer would have only gotten in the way.
+As I've been saying in my previous reviews of theirs, Booker T. & The M.G.s were the best instrumentalists of the business, and a lousy singer would have only gotten in the way.
 Seriously, if Tina Turner started wailing over these songs, I'd tell her to shut her yapper.

 You might remember me going off on a bit of a tangent in my review of And Now! complaining that the band had stagnated.
 I stand by that 100 percent, because that was an underwhelming record.
 However, by the time they released this album, they'd briefly reversed that trend and created something that sounds unlike their others.
 I mean, these songs positively glisten.
-This also shows that Booker T. and the M.G.s were actually willing to evolve with the times; this shows them being strongly influenced by the British Invasion.
+This also shows that Booker T. & The M.G.s were actually willing to evolve with the times; this shows them being strongly influenced by the British Invasion.
 More specifically Mod music.
 (We Americans may have won the Revolution, but the British got us in the end, didn't they?
 Even the down-home, southern-soul guys weren't safe from its influence.)
 But the change was good—these guys had already done that hard 'n' smoky R&B flavor in their earlier albums.
 Why not dazzle us, next?
 If I were to say this album were illustrating anything, it would be a fashion show or a spy flick.

 If you want to hear first hand how pristine these guys could get, you needn't look any further than the opening number, the title track.
 Who says that ultra-polished instrumental music couldn't also have a ton of attitude?
 The rhythm section is as smooth and crunchy as can be, but don't you also love that snarl that you hear in that bass guitar?
 Man...
 And you'll also hear some of the coolest instrumental solos ever in rock 'n' roll.
 Booker T. is playing a very clean-sounding Hammond organ while Cropper's lead guitar sounds like it's made out of crystal.
 But don't let its clean-cut appearance fool you!
 There are more goodies to be had in this album.
 If, for some reason, you decide you don't have time to listen to the whole thing, you'll have to take a listen to the danceable “Soul Sanction” and “Get Ready,” the atmospheric “Slim Jenkins' Joint,” “Booker's Notion” the only song here that features a piano, and “Sunny,” which sounds exactly like its song title should make you think it sounds.